Youssefn9212/Assessing-Neurological-States-from-Physiological-Signals/Project Description.md

 ### **Dataset**

-The dataset used is the **Non-EEG Dataset for Assessment of Neurological Status** available on PhysioNet.
+The dataset used is the **Non-EEG Dataset for Assessment of Neurological Status**, which is available on PhysioNet.
 It includes physiological data from 20 healthy subjects (11 males, 9 females) aged 21–28.
 Signals were recorded under various stress-inducing conditions, such as:
 - **Physical stress:** Exercise
 - **Cognitive stress:** Problem-solving tasks
 - **Emotional stress:** Watching horror movies